ssugar/azureAlerts/README.md

 # azureAlerts
-Powershell Functions to manage Azure alerts
+Powershell Module to manage Azure Alert Rules

-##Prepare to use the functions##
+Most of the New-AzureAlert function, and inspiration for all of this from Keith Mayer from [here](http://blogs.technet.com/b/keithmayer/archive/2014/11/08/scripts-to-tools-automate-monitoring-alert-rules-in-microsoft-azure-with-powershell-and-the-azure-service-management-rest-api.aspx)

-The below instructions, the New-AzureAlert function, and inspiration for all of this from Keith Mayer from [here](http://blogs.technet.com/b/keithmayer/archive/2014/11/08/scripts-to-tools-automate-monitoring-alert-rules-in-microsoft-azure-with-powershell-and-the-azure-service-management-rest-api.aspx)
+##Prepare to use the Module##

-To authenticate to the Azure Service Management REST API endpoints, we'll be passing the subscription ID and management certificate for your Azure subscription.
-To obtain your subscription ID and management certificate, you can use the following snippet of code:
+You'll need to connect to your azure subscription via the Get-AzurePublishSettingsFile method, not the Add-AzureAccount method.

 ###Download Azure Publish Settings File###